 Tips for Hiking Mt.
 Tapyas

-Avoid Hiking mid-day – It can get hot during the middle of the afternoon most times of the year and this can make the hike hard, plus the views are better at sunrise or even more so at sunset.
+Avoid Hiking mid-day – It can get hot during the middle of the afternoon most times of the year, making the hike hard.
+Plus, the views are better at sunrise or even more so at sunset.